shaikalthaf4/shaikalthaf4.github.io/_pages/about.md

 }
 </style>

 Welcome to the PRISM Lab at San Diego State University.
-We develop AI-enabled smart sensing platforms, computer vision pipelines, and physics-informed digital twins that turn infrastructure data into actionable intelligence for safer, more resilient communities.
+We develop AI-enabled smart sensing platforms, Generative AI & computer vision pipelines, and physics-informed digital twins that turn infrastructure data into actionable intelligence for safer, more resilient communities.

 ## Research Focus